EuphoricPenguin/FlatMigi/README.md

 ## Credits

-Inspired by the clean design of [Eric Migicovsky's blog](https://ericmigi.com/).
+Inspired by [Eric Migicovsky's blog](https://ericmigi.com/).
 Created using Void Agent and DeepSeek.